 - accept directly or indirectly from a person, firm, or corporation to which a contract or purchase order has been or may be, awarded, a rebate, gift, money, or anything of value other than items of nominal value.
 No such employee may further accept any promise, obligation or contract for future reward.

 Departments must purchase goods and services as economically as possible according to the specified standards of quality and service while giving responsible suppliers fair consideration.
-With few exceptions, Purchasing Services will conduct a competitive process to select vendors for single purchases $50,000 and over, AND for repetitive purchase requirements valued at $50,000 and over annually, AND for purchases $250,000 and over from UWide contract vendors.
+With few exceptions, Purchasing Services will conduct a competitive process to select suppliers for single purchases $50,000 and over, AND for repetitive purchase requirements valued at $50,000 and over annually, AND for purchases $250,000 and over from UWide contract suppliers.
 Splitting purchases to avoid bidding is expressly prohibited.
 See Bid Requirements.

 Individual purchases and contracts valued at $1,000,000 and over must be presented to the Board of Regents for approval after the bid/proposal process has been completed and prior to executing the purchase or contract.